andregranberg/mcp-movies/server/README.md

    # Get information about a specific movie
    qwen --prompt "Get information about The Matrix movie" --yolo

+   # Add a new movie
+   qwen --prompt "Add a movie called 'Pulp Fiction' released in 1994, directed by Quentin Tarantino, in the Crime Drama genre, with a rating of 8.9" --yolo
    ```

 The Qwen CLI will automatically connect to the server using the configuration in `.qwen/settings.json` and execute the appropriate MCP tools.